pbalea/pbalea/README.md

 # Hi, I'm Paul 👋
-Junior at **Illinois Institute of Technology** pursuing a B.S. in Data Science and M.A.S. in Artificial Intelligence
+Rising Senior at **Illinois Institute of Technology** pursuing a B.S. in Data Science and M.A.S. in Artificial Intelligence
 **GPA: 3.84** | Dean's List (5 semesters)

 ## What I'm Working On